No Boil Lasagna

 - Love meat?
 Make a meat sauce by adding some ground beef, or sausages.
 And don’t forget to add some minced garlic.

 - You can layer the lasagna however you want.
-The order doesn’t matter much as long as you end with a gravy and mozzarella cheese on top.
+The order doesn’t matter much as long as you end with gravy and mozzarella cheese on top.
 But this is my favorite way to layer it.

 - Have leftovers?
 I just cover the pan of cooled lasagna with plastic wrap, and then place aluminum foil on top of that.
 The reason why you don’t want foil directly on the lasagna is the acid in the tomato sauce will eat through it.